geotrev/undernet/documentation/introduction.md

 Undernet can both be a prototyping tool or the basis for your web app.

-The framework has four core tenets:
+The framework has four core tenets.

 - **Configuration:** The framework comes with a configuration file that you can update with your intended brand attributes, including colors, typography, grid, forms, and more.
 - **Semantics:** HTML that is logical and written with accessibility in mind.